clojure/core.cache/docs/LRU.md

 LRU cache
 ==========

-The least-recently-used cache is one that evicts items that are accessed least frequently once its threshold has been exceeded.
+The least-recently-used cache is one that evicts items that are accessed least recently once its threshold has been exceeded.

 > In simple terms, the LRU cache will remove the element in the cache that has not been accessed in the longest time.